JanetEne/lendsqr-fe-test/README.md

-# Dashboard-Lendsqr Frontend Engineering Test
+# Lendsqr Frontend Engineering Test

 Mobile-friendly dashboard for leadsqr; a cloud-based, lending platform designed for small and medium-sized lenders, providing smart features at a zero upfront cost.